-Increasing the exposure speed lowers the camera sensitivity proportionally.
-With IT cameras shorter exposure times increases smear effects proportionally.
+Note: Increasing the exposure speed lowers the camera sensitivity proportionally.

 The exposure selection also includes lighting control positions which can be used when shooting with lighting that is operating at a different frequency to the camera.
-There are two positions 50 Hz and 60 Hz.
+There are two position 50 Hz and 60 Hz.
 Each of these positions can be varied further in a range from -10 to +10.